metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/09-end-date.md

 ## Overview

-The **End Date** guard is used to specify a date to end the mint.
+The **End Date** guard specifies a date to end the mint.
 After this date, minting is no longer allowed.

 ![CandyMachinesV3-GuardsEndDate.png](/assets/candy-machine-v3/CandyMachinesV3-GuardsEndDate.png#radius)